Award for Outstanding Achievements in Diversity and Social Justice Teaching

 - Full-time faculty members who have completed at least four semesters at any division of The New School

-- Part-time faculty members with the status of Post-Probationary, Annual, Multi-year, or Grandparented, as defined in the ACT-UAW contract
+- Part-time faculty members with the status of Post-Probationary, Annual, Multi-year, or Grandparented, as defined in the ACT-UAW contract or in AFM Local 802, with at least four semesters of appointments

 Individuals cannot receive the award more than once within any five-year period.